 In April 2006, Minnesota Gas revised its gas cost filing for the twelve months ended June 30, 2005, which had not yet been approved by the Minnesota Public Utilities Commission (MPUC).
 Minnesota Gas refined its unbilled revenue estimate to more accurately reflect the effect of lost and unaccounted for gas.
-As a result, Minnesota Gas determined that its gas costs for the gas cost years ended June 30, 2001 through June 30, 2005 were understated.
+As a result, Minnesota Gas determined that its gas costs for the years ended June 30, 2001 through June 30, 2005 were understated.
 Minnesota Gas' revised gas cost filing requested approximately \$9 million in additional recovery for the twelve months ended June 30, 2005.
 The amended filing also requested recovery of approximately \$13 million related to the period from July 1, 2000 through June 30, 2004 and a waiver from the MPUC rules allowing recovery of such costs, since the gas costs for those years had been previously approved.
 The filing proposes recovery of the 2001-2004 costs over a 3-year period beginning in 2007.

 In November 2005, Minnesota Gas filed a request with the MPUC to increase annual rates by approximately \$41 million.
 In December 2005, the MPUC approved an interim rate increase of approximately \$35 million that was implemented January 1, 2006.
 Any excess of amounts collected under the interim rates over the amounts approved in final rates is subject to refund to customers.
-A hearing was held in April 2006 and a decision is expected by the MPUC in 2006.
+Hearings were held in April and June 2006 and a decision by the MPUC is expected in late 2006.

 In December 2004, the MPUC opened an investigation to determine whether Minnesota Gas' practices regarding restoring natural gas service during the period between October 15 and April 15 (Cold Weather Period) are in compliance with the MPUC's Cold Weather Rule (CWR), which governs disconnection and reconnection of customers during the Cold Weather Period.
 In June 2005, the Minnesota Office of the Attorney General (OAG) issued its report alleging Minnesota Gas had violated the CWR and recommended a \$5 million penalty.
 In addition, in June 2005, the Company was named in a suit filed in the United States District Court, District of Minnesota on behalf of a purported class of customers who allege that Minnesota Gas' conduct under the CWR was in violation of the law.
-On March 28, 2006 the court gave preliminary approval to a \$13.5 million settlement which, if ultimately approved by the court following a hearing, will resolve all claims against Minnesota Gas which have or could have been asserted by residential natural gas customers in the CWR class action.
+On March 28, 2006 the court gave preliminary approval to a \$13.5 million settlement which, if ultimately approved by the court following a hearing, will resolve all but one small claim against Minnesota Gas which have or could have been asserted by residential natural gas customers in the CWR class action.
+A further hearing by the court to consider approval of this settlement is expected during the third quarter of 2006.
 If also approved by the MPUC, the settlement will resolve the claims made by the OAG.
 During the fourth quarter 2005, the Company established a litigation reserve to cover the anticipated settlement costs under the terms of this settlement.